-The only remaining problem here is that we are unable to directly estimate the (rescaled) $L^2$ norm for the adapted gradient of $w_n$ in $\diamondsuit_n$ while remaining on the same scale.
-However, luckily for us, this can be simply tackled by changing the scale and increasing the constants.
+The only remaining problem here is that we cannot directly estimate the (rescaled) $L^2$ norm of~$\s^{1/2}\nabla w_n$ in $\diamondsuit_n$ while remaining on the same scale.
+However, luckily for us, this can be simply tackled by changing the scale and increasing the constants in the end.
 Namely, starting from (\ref{thm21pfstep21nic}), we have concluded from our reasoning above that

 Reverting back to the task at hand, we will consider the following partial summations